TL;DR

 Why Insurers Include These Clauses

-At first, I was angry.
+At first, the founder was angry.
 It felt like the insurer was looking for excuses not to pay.

-After talking to a broker, I understood their perspective.
+After talking to a broker, he understood their perspective.
 Without security requirements:

 The requirements aren't arbitrary.
-MFA alone would have prevented our breach.
+MFA alone would have prevented the breach.
 The insurer was essentially saying: "We'll cover you if you take basic precautions.
 If you don't, you're choosing to be vulnerable."

 They weren't wrong.
-I just didn't like hearing it.
+The founder just didn't like hearing it.

 1. Didn't Read the Policy

-I signed without understanding the requirements.
-If I'd read Section 4, I would have known what was expected.
+He signed without understanding the requirements.
+If he'd read Section 4, he would have known what was expected.

 2. Assumed Insurance = Protection

-I thought having insurance meant I could worry less about security.
+He thought having insurance meant the company could worry less about security.
 The opposite is true.
 Insurance requires security.

 3. Never Verified Compliance

-Even if I'd read the policy, I never checked whether we were actually compliant.
-No one was tracking our status against the requirements.
+Even if he'd read the policy, nobody had checked whether the company was actually compliant.
+No one was tracking their status against the requirements.

 What Changed